canonical/ubuntu-pro-client/docs/references/api.rst

               - List of services that were enabled.
             * - ``disabled``
               - ``List[str]``
-              - List of services that were disabled
+              - List of services that were disabled.
             * - ``reboot_required``
               - ``bool``
-              - True if one of the services that was enabled requires a reboot
+              - True if one of the services that was enabled requires a reboot.
             * - ``messages``
               - ``List[str]``
               - List of information message strings about the service that was just enabled.
 Possibly translated.